 Agilent Technologies (A) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the scientific instrument maker had lost 0.53% over the past month.
-This has was narrower than the Computer and Technology sector's loss of 3.79% and the S&P 500's loss of 0.91% in that time.
+Coming into today, shares of the scientific instrument maker had gained 2.49% in the past month.
+In that same time, the Computer and Technology sector lost 1.01%, while the S&P 500 gained 0.39%.

 Investors will be hoping for strength from Agilent Technologies as it approaches its next earnings release.
-On that day, Agilent Technologies is projected to report earnings of $1.17 per share, which would represent year-over-year growth of 10.38%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.65 billion, up 6.75% from the prior-year quarter.
+In that report, analysts expect Agilent Technologies to post earnings of $1.17 per share.
+This would mark year-over-year growth of 10.38%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.65 billion, up 6.75% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.82 per share and revenue of $6.7 billion, which would represent changes of +11.06% and +6.01%, respectively, from the prior year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.87% higher within the past month.
-Agilent Technologies is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.01% higher.
+Agilent Technologies is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Agilent Technologies is currently trading at a Forward P/E ratio of 31.97.
-For comparison, its industry has an average Forward P/E of 29.38, which means Agilent Technologies is trading at a premium to the group.
+Looking at its valuation, Agilent Technologies is holding a Forward P/E ratio of 32.56.
+This represents a premium compared to its industry's average Forward P/E of 29.47.

 The Electronics - Testing Equipment industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 92, which puts it in the top 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 116, putting it in the top 46% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America